-When ordering your next board, you are going to have to make a decision between going with standard PU/PE (polyurethane blank, polyester resin) or EPS/Epoxy (Expanded Polystyrene, otherwise known as styrofoam).
+When ordering your next board, you are going to have to make a decision between going with standard PU (polyurethane blank) or EPS (Expanded Polystyrene, otherwise known as styrofoam).

-Since Clark Foam (leading PU blank manufacturer in it’s time) closed it’s doors in 2005, EPS had a jump forward as an option while board builders had to wait and test through the issues of new PU foam formulas from new blank manufacturers.
+In 2005 Gordon Clark's Foam factory was wiped out by a horrific fire and ceased operations.
+With no other dominant PU manufacturers to quickly fill the void, EPS made a jump forward as a viable option for board builders.
+As they had to wait and test through the issues of new PU foam formulas from new blank manufacturers.

-EPS had been used by some since around the 70’s or earlier, but it took this major blank disaster to get the majority of board builders start using the alternative.
+Although EPS had been used by some since around the 70’s or earlier, it took this major blank disaster to get the majority of board builders to start using the alternative.

-This day in age, however, EPS foam blanks have become a regular option for most of the surfboard industries brands.
+This day in age, however, EPS foam blanks have become a regular option for most of the surfboard industry.
 The performance attributes, though slightly different than PU, are just as notable.